 Best Dairy-Free: Baileys Almande

-For those with a lactose intolerance or others who just don’t want dairy in their diet, Baileys Almande liqueur makes a solid Irish cream substitute.
+For those who don’t want or can't have dairy in their diet, Baileys Almande liqueur makes a solid Irish cream substitute.
 The brand takes its spirit and infuses it with cane sugar-sweetened almond milk and adds a touch of vanilla to make a lovely treat.
-It’s vegan and gluten-free but there is some soy in the recipe, so those with allergies, take note.
+It’s vegan and gluten-free but there is some soy in the recipe, so for those with allergies, take note.
 At only 26 proof, it’s great for those who prefer their potables less potent—plus it’s a nice addition to an iced Irish coffee.

 Best Splurge: Five Farms Irish Cream

 For a few dollars more Five Farms Single Batch Irish Cream Liqueur is a splurge both for flavor and as a conversation starter.
 Not only is it a brand most of your guests won’t know but the unique bottle is inspired by old-timey milk containers.
 The brand takes premium triple-distilled Irish whiskey and combines it with cream milked from five family-owned farms in County Cork.
 The expression was nabbed the Chairman’s Trophy at the 2018 Ultimate Spirits Challenge.
 Heavy in the mouth, for those of us who prefer to drink our dessert, every glass is chalked full of creme caramel, espresso, and a hint of toasted coconut.